OreoAu/Cc_genchkr/README.md

 ## Next Steps
-## Deployment Guide
+## Netlify Deployment Guide
 Follow the steps below to deploy the Card Checker Web Application to a production environment.
-We are using Heroku as our chosen deployment platform.
+We are using [Netlify](https://www.netlify.com/) as our chosen deployment platform.

-1. Sign up for a [Heroku](https://www.heroku.com/) account if you don't have one already.
-2. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your local machine.
-3. Log in to your Heroku account by running `heroku login` in your command line.
+1. Push your project to a Git repository (GitHub, GitLab, or Bitbucket).
+2. Log in to your [Netlify account](https://app.netlify.com/) and navigate to the 'Sites' tab.
+3. Click on the 'New site from Git' button, connect to your Git provider, and select the cc_Genckr repository.
+4. In the 'Site settings', you can set up a custom domain or use the default Netlify subdomain.
+To use the URL https://cc-genchkr.netlify.app/, enter 'cc-genchkr' as the subdomain.
+5. Click 'Deploy site' to begin the deployment process.
+For more details on the deployment process, you can follow the official Netlify documentation: https://www.netlify.com/docs/
 ### Deploying the application

 4. Navigate to the working directory of the Card Checker project: